 In order to draw the audience's full attention to the presenter, you can use BLANK on the projector or remote control to hide the screen image.
 Press any key on the projector or remote control to restore the image.
-The word 'BLANK' appears at the lower right corner of the screen while the image is hidden.
+The word 'BLANK' appears at the screen while the image is hidden.
 When this function is activated with an audio input connected, the audio can still be heard.